 Built close to the Champs-Elysées for the 1900 Paris world exhibition, the Grand Palais is one of the most beautiful Paris buildings.
 Grand Palais is closed for renovation until 2024.

 Paris metro: Champs-Elysees Clémenceau, lines 1, 13.
-Locate Grand Palais on Paris map

 Built close to the Champs-Elysées for the 1900 Paris world exhibition, the Petit Palais is one of the best exhibition venues.
-Beutiful and spatious 1900 interior.
+Beautiful and spatious 1900 interior.
 Permanent collection and well down exhibitions.
 No crowds.

 All year long, Paris contemporary art scene is animated by many art galeries, located mostly in the 4th and 6th arondissements.
 The most famous are Perrotin, 76 Rue de Turenne in Le Marais and Kamel Mennour, 47, rue Saint-André des Arts on Paris left bank.